isomerpages/nlb-biblioasia/_podcast/Episode 3/Transcript.md

 That's so tragic.
 So after Paya Lebar Airport became Paya Lebar Airbase, nobody could go in anymore, right?
 It gets turned into this military installation.
 And that was around 1981.
 There's a bit of a story about how you got permission to go to Paya Lebar Airbase to hunt down the murals.

 Dahlia   <br>
 I told several friends about it.
-And they said...
 Then we all decided that maybe I should ask MINDEF [Ministry of Defence] what happened to it.
 I emailed them in 2009, and I only got permission in 2010.
 Only my father and I could see it.
 We had quite a number of friends who wanted to see it, and they said, no, you can't.
 Just my father and I. We left our handphones with the guard.
 We were met by the PR person, a young lady, and an NS man, a private in the air force, and we walked over to the building.
 Everything in sight was actually boarded up.
 There were lots of cubicles.

 Jimmy    <br>
 So the whole space had been partitioned.